 Visual Changes That May Indicate a Problem

-The following visual changes warrant a prompt call to your eye doctor or obstetrician to rule out any underlying complications.
+The following visual changes warrant a prompt call to your optometrist or obstetrician to rule out any underlying complications.

 Flashes or floaters